frankper2001/frankper2001/README.md

 - 🌱 I’m currently learning **Vue.js**

-- 👨‍💻 I’m freelance working from home
+- 👨‍💻 I’m freelance working from home and open for job opportunities

 - 💻 All of my projects are available at [https://www.desarrollo-web.dev/](https://www.desarrollo-web.dev/)